Quintusnz/Math-Dash/Docs/business-model-viability.md

 ---

-## 4. Math Dash Coach – Economics and Role in the Model
+## 4. Ready Steady Math Coach – Economics and Role in the Model

 ### 4.1 Concept

-Math Dash Coach is a **low-cost parent subscription** that:
+Ready Steady Math Coach is a **low-cost parent subscription** that:

 - Turns gameplay data into clear insights about each child's strengths and weaknesses.
 - Provides a simple weekly practice plan written in plain language.